jirislaby/usbasp/README.md

 > Note: Windows only .

-Windows MSVC builds of [avrdude v8.0], uses libwinusb instead of libusb, which doesn't support composite devices as this firmware implements.
+Windows MSVC builds of [avrdude], uses libwinusb instead of libusb, which doesn't support composite devices as this firmware implements.
 Please use a MINGW build ( i.e.  avrdude-v8.0-windows_mingw-x64.zip ) .

 ### UART GUI Client